Early Summer: Plot

 Noriko, a secretary in Tokyo, lives in Kamakura, Kanagawa with her extended Mamiya family, which includes her parents Shūkichi and Shige, her older brother Kōichi, a physician, his wife Fumiko, and their two young sons Minoru and Isamu.

 An elderly uncle arrives and reminds everyone that Noriko, who is 28, should marry.
 At work, Noriko's boss Satake recommends a match for her with a forty-year-old friend of his, Mr. Manabe, a businessman and golfer.
-Noriko's friends are divided into two groups —- the married and the unmarried—who tease one another endlessly, with Aya Tamura being her close ally in the unmarried group.
+Noriko's friends are divided into two groups—the married and the unmarried—who tease one another endlessly, with Aya Tamura being her close ally in the unmarried group.
 Noriko's family gently pressures Noriko into accepting the match proposed by Satake, agreeing that it is time for her to marry and believing that the match proposed is a good one for someone her age.

 Childhood friend Kenkichi Yabe, a doctor, widower, and father to a young daughter, arranges to have tea with Noriko and gives her a sheaf of wheat.
 The sheaf is a gift from a brother who was killed during World War II and who had asked Yabe to deliver it to Noriko in case he did not return.
 Later, Yabe is posted to Akita, in northern Honshu.
 Akita is considered so rural that Noriko and Aya make fun of the area's accent.
 However, when Yabe's mother Tami impulsively asks Noriko to marry Yabe and follow them in their northward resettlement, Noriko agrees.
 When Noriko reveals her decision, her family is quietly devastated.
 They hint to her that the match is a poor one.
 When Noriko persists, the family is forced to live with their disappointment.

 The family gradually accepts Noriko's choice with quiet resignation, and before she moves on, the family takes a photograph together.
 Noriko's parents console themselves that Noriko and Kenkichi will move back to Tokyo in a few years' time, reuniting the family.
 Meanwhile, the parents move to a rural region to stay with Noriko's elderly uncle.
 In the final scene, Noriko's parents watch a bride pass down the country road in her traditional costume.
 The final shot is of a barley field ripening around.

 Cast

 Reception

 Early Summer is highly regarded by today's critics.
-Rotten Tomatoes reports 100% approval among 11 critics, with an average rating of 8.90/10.
-Aggregation site They Shoot Pictures, Don't They has found it to be one of the 1,000 most acclaimed films in history.
-In 2009 the film was ranked at No. 106 on the list of the Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
+Rotten Tomatoes reports 100% approval among 11 critics, with an average rating of 8.90/10.In 2009, the film was ranked at No. 106 on the list of the Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
+Leonard Maltin gave it three of four stars: "A sensitively rendered film about basic human emotions, made by a master filmmaker."